danielmiessler/SecLists/README.md

 - shipCod3 for an SSH user/pass list
 - Steve Crapo for doing splitting work on a number of large lists
 - Thanks to Blessen Thomas for recommending Mario's/cure53's XSS vectors
+- Thanks to Danny Chrastil for submitting an anonymous JSON fuzzing list

 ::